darnstrom/LinearMPC.jl/docs/src/manual/prestab.md

 display(cond(optimization_problem.H))

 ```
 we get that it is $\approx$ `8e2`, which is a striking improvement!
-Now, if we simulate the system again, but with our updated controller, we get that the output sucessfully tracks the reference $r=1$.
+Now, if we simulate the system again, but with our updated controller, we get that the output successfully tracks the reference $r=1$.

 ```julia
 sim = LinearMPC.Simulation(mpc;r=[1],N=100)